Matriculation Status and Change of Major

 All candidates for degrees from Suffolk County Community College must meet the following general requirements.
 They must:

-2. Attain a grade point average of not less than 2.0 in their major field of study.
+- Attain a grade point average of not less than 2.0 in their major field of study.
+The courses constituting the major in each curriculum are designated with a ♦ symbol.

 A graduate who wishes to obtain a second degree in a different curriculum must complete a minimum of 30 additional credits, including the special course requirements of the second curriculum.